soufianeelc/soufianeelc/README.md

 ## 🚀 Looking for New Opportunities

 I'm currently seeking new opportunities.
 If you're interested in collaborating or have a project in mind, don't hesitate to reach out!
-You can contact me via email at elcouay@outlook.com

 Alternatively, you can explore working with me by hiring my services on [Upwork](https://www.upwork.com/freelancers/~01bac4a953c85355b2).